BIT-IdeaFactory/enroll-me-app/README.md

 react-native run-ios
 ```

-That's all
+That's all!

-If you want to install app in the device, connect your device to the system with debugger mode on and run the above command (app will be installed automatically)
+If you want to install the app on a device, connect it to your machine with debugger mode turned on (for Android) and follow the steps above.
+The app will install itself automatically.